-Counsellor burnout in the pandemic.
-Whether you’re super busy because you’re overwhelmed with the number of clients coming forward for help, or bored because your case numbers have dropped, there’s a possibility that you may be suffering from burn out.
+Even though the Covid-19 pandemic is considered “over”, counsellors may still be experiencing burnout as a result.
+Whether you’re super busy because you’re overwhelmed with the number of clients coming forward for help post-pandemic, or bored because your case numbers dropped and haven’t recovered, there’s a possibility that you may be suffering from burn out.

 So how can you tell, and what can you do about it?

 If you’re beginning to experience burnout, you may find yourself:

 - Losing interest in clients or friends and family